koprty/Wolf-e/README.md

     - New Key: ReviewId
     - Django does not support composite keys
     - A rating can be an int from 0 to 5
+- Customer
+##### Sessions
+- We keep track of a customer's login session
+  - Dev Notes, you can find if a customer has been logged in by calling the loggedin() function <- right now returns a boolean if loggedin or not
+    - OR you can manually check the sessions attribute of each request
+    - TODO: make login and register inaccessible if already loggedin

 ## Todos
 - Add a Customer and their Accounts (in progress)